SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSAppointmentEntity/SetExtraFields.md

 so.topic: reference
 ---

-Set the extra field values on AppointmentEntity with a map.
+Set the extra field values on NSAppointmentEntity with a map.

 **Parameter:**
  - **extras** Map containing extra field values encoded as strings.